20kW+50kWh Residential Solar+Storage - Hybrid TOPCon LFP System

 Technical Specifications

-Technical diagram of residential hybrid solar storage system with TOPCon modules, battery cabinets, inverter assembly, and production workshop
+Technical diagram of residential hybrid solar storage system with PV array, inverter, battery cabinets, and workshop assembly process

 Cloud Monitoring and O&M Visibility

-Cloud monitoring dashboard and on-site residential solar installation showing hybrid inverter, battery management, and remote performance analytics
+Cloud monitoring dashboard and on-site residential solar storage installation showing data interface, inverter, and battery deployment

 EPC Investment Analysis and Pricing Structure